unifiedjs/unified-engine/doc/options.md

 The following example processes `readme.md` and loads options from `custom` (from a `package.json`).
-`configTransform` is invoked with those options and transforms it to configuration `unified-engine` understands.
+`configTransform` is called with those options and transforms it to configuration `unified-engine` understands.

 ```js